-W Bro.
+W Bro. / E Comp.
 Tony Harvey has held active roles in the secretarial, membership, mentoring, learning & development, charity and communication areas of Freemasonry.

-Tony conceived and was the main author of the United Grand Lodge of England’s (UGLE) Members’ Pathway, which UGLE’s Pro Grand Master has called a “game changer” and which has been described on social media as “one of the greatest innovations in Freemasonry in the last 100 years”.
+Tony conceived, and between 2015 and 2020 was the main author of, the Members’ Pathway.
+In June 2019, UGLE’s Pro Grand Master described the Pathway as a “game changer.”
+In February 2020, one of Freemasonry’s most respected social media influencers called it “one of the greatest innovations to Freemasonry in the last 100 years”.

 Tony has held a number of Masonic lectureships, including the Prestonian Lecture in 2012 with, “Scouting and Freemasonry: two parallel organisations?”, which he has delivered in every Province in England & Wales, in a number of overseas Districts and in Lodges in other jurisdictions around the world.

 Tony’s talks and articles combine historical analysis with an understanding of organisational development to promote a forward-thinking approach to Freemasonry, based on the evolution of our Lodge practices while retaining our fundamental meaning and purpose.

 Tony is a grand officer in the Craft, Royal Arch and Mark and in two other Orders within English Freemasonry.
 He is currently the Provincial Membership Officer in Nottinghamshire and the Head of Learning & Development in West Kent.

 Find out more about Tony from his interview for the “13 Questions” podcast

 (for those who really want it!)